-Trout fishing is big business in western North Carolina.
+Trout fishing in western North Carolina attracts visitors from across the country and is a vital part of the local economy.
 Statewide, trout fishing had a $384 million economic impact, according to a study published in 2015 for the N.C.
 Wildlife Resources Commission.
 Trout fishing supports 3,600 jobs in North Carolina, and hatchery-supported waters draw the most anglers.

 Visitors to the hatchery, located next to the Pisgah Center for Wildlife Education, can drop a coin in the fish food dispensers and watch a feeding frenzy take place among the rainbow, brown and brook trout.

 •Rainbow trout are native to the Pacific drainages of western North America but have been introduced throughout mountain streams in North Carolina, according to the N.C.
 Wildlife Resources Commission.
 As with other trout, rainbows inhabit streams, rivers, ponds and lakes with good water quality and temperatures that rarely exceed 70 F. Spawning occurs primarily in late winter.
 The rainbow trout is named because of the broad, lateral stripe on its sides, which ranges from pink to red.
 Its back is olive-green, its belly is whitish, with heavy black speckling on all fins and the entire body.

 •A brown trout is golden brown to olive brown with yellowish sides.
 Its back and sides have dark spots encircled with light yellow or white.
 Some brown trout also have orange or red spots on their sides.
 Native to Europe and western Asia, according to the Resources Commission, brown trout were introduced to North America in the late 1800s.
 Brown trout are often reclusive and live close to underwater structures, such as fallen trees and undercut banks.
 Larger specimens can often be caught near dark and after rain storms that result in dingy water.
 Spawning primarily occurs in the fall.